Skip to main content

 • Attend a biometrics appointment at a UKVCAS service point if required.

-• Await a decision on the application.
+• Await a decision from UKVI regarding the application.

 Verification